Country Studied: Romania

 - Highlight the importance of IEPs (Individualized Education Plans)

-Setting: This best practice explores strategies for integrating students with special needs into a foreign language classroom.
+Setting: This case study explores strategies for integrating students with special needs into a foreign language classroom.
 The specific age group is not mentioned, but the strategies can be adapted for various age ranges.

-Duration: The duration of the best practice is not explicitly stated.
+Duration: The duration of the case study is not explicitly stated.
 However, it focuses on a specific program and set of interventions implemented over a designated period.

-Focus: The best practice emphasizes activities that promote verbal intelligence and cater to various learning styles:
+Focus: The case study emphasizes activities that promote verbal intelligence and cater to various learning styles:

 - Verbal-Linguistic: Listening exercises, word games (adapted for accessibility), discussions, role-playing activities.